facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

     1. We disable `htmlLabels` in flowcharts as we've had issues with it in the past.
 It may or may not be okay to enable.
 Your mileage may vary.

+        !!! warning
+            The custom loader we use does not extract HTML tags from our blocks, it only extracts text.
+If `htmlLabels` is enabled, and the expectation is that the loader will extract that content and format it appropriately for Mermaid, it will not.
+A modification to the script would be needed.

     2. If the option is available in a diagram, we disable `useMaxWidth` as we prefer that our diagrams do not scale within their parent element, we rather them overflow with a scrollbar.
 You can leave these enabled if you like.
        Since we render our diagrams under a custom element with a shadow DOM, to get scrollbars, we simply enable